badlydrawnrob/badlydrawnrob.github.io/source/ecss/pages/home/home-focus.md

 > Customer insights, à la carte

 My latest research project is the booming indy food scene in Newcastle.
-Helping "The Journey" to find the drivers of growth and customer experience by asking:
+Communicating with the local café scene, surveys and customer interviews to understand the drivers of growth and "good" customer experience by asking:

 1. Who are our customers?
 2. Why are they visiting?